ericcquachh/yelp_dataset_challenge/README.md

 4) K Nearest Neighbors - Using doc2vec again, we tried running kNN over the same data

+Positive and Negative Classification: 84%
+Star Classification: 36%

+5) Logistic Regression - Using doc2vec for our representation, we used sklearn's library for vector representation.

-Positive and Negative Classification: 37%
+Positive and Negative Classification: 86%
-Star Classification: 15%
+Star Classification: 46%

 # In Progress Featurization